LittleSodium/InsiderAssignment/README.md

 # InsiderAssignment
 Solutions susbmission for the assignment.
 Each file corresponds to the solution for each problem.
-/n Refer to raFramework for automation problem
+Refer to raFramework for automation problem.
-/n Refer to QA Assignment1 for assignment questions
+Refer to QA Assignment1 for assignment questions.